mendel5/alternative-front-ends/README.md

 - [NewPipe](https://github.com/TeamNewPipe/NewPipe): A libre lightweight streaming front-end for Android

+- [NewPipe with SponsorBlock & Return YouTube Dislike](https://github.com/polymorphicshade/NewPipe): A fork of NewPipe with SponsorBlock and Return YouTube Dislike functionality.

 - [Youtube-dl](https://github.com/ytdl-org/youtube-dl): Command-line program to download videos from YouTube.com and other video sites

 - [OpenVideoDownloader aka jely2002/youtube-dl-gui](https://github.com/jely2002/youtube-dl-gui): A cross-platform GUI for youtube-dl made in Electron and node.js